The best way to resolve a bathroom renovation dispute in Sydney.

-What the Client didn’t realise was there were a number of steps that could have been taken to resolve this issue or prevent it from happening;
+Of course the initial renovation quote was very cheap, but look at the outcome.
+It is another example of not doing the proper due diligence when it comes to evaluating renovation costs in Sydney.
+What the property owner didn’t realise was there were a number of steps that could have been taken to resolve this issue or prevent it from happening in the first place.

 - Check the License of the company and builder.